 * Updates the spending limit for a specific token on an authorized key

-* Allows Root Key to modify limits without revoking and re-authorizing the key
+* Allows the Root Key or an active admin access key to modify limits without revoking and re-authorizing the key

 * If the key had unlimited spending (`enforceLimits == false`), enables limits